 After calling emergency medical services, CPR will be started if the person is not breathing normally.
 If no AED is available or while you are waiting for it, begin doing CPR by giving chest compressions.
 Push the chest in at least two inches at a fast rate of at least 100 compressions per minute.
 If you are trained in CPR, after 30 compressions, open the person's airway and give two rescue breaths.
 Then, continue with the chest compressions.
 If you feel more comfortable, you can give the compressions without the breaths until the ambulance arrives.

 Prompt treatment improves the chance of survival.
-The four steps in the cardiac chain of survival are:
+The 4 steps in the cardiac chain of survival are:

 Call for emergency medical services right away, especially if you notice cardiac warning signs or suspect cardiac arrest has occurred.